Priyanshu1184/MyCab_A_Ride_Booking_Platform/README.md

 - npm (Node Package Manager)
 - Any other dependencies specific to your project

-### Client Setup
+### Frontend Setup
-1. Navigate to the client directory:
+1. Navigate to the Frontend directory:
     ```sh
-    cd path/to/client
+    cd path/to/Frontend
     ```
 2. Install the dependencies:
     ```sh
     npm install
     ```
-3. Start the client:
+3. Start the Frontend:
     ```sh
     npm start
     ```

-### Server Setup
+### Backend Setup
-1. Navigate to the server directory:
+1. Navigate to the Backend directory:
     ```sh
-    cd path/to/server
+    cd path/to/Backend
     ```
 2. Install the dependencies:
     ```sh
     npm install
     ```
-3. Start the server:
+3. Start the Backend:
     ```sh
     npm start
     ```

 ### Environment Variables
-Create a `.env` file in both the client and server directories with the following variables:
+Create a `.env` file in both the Frontend and Backend directories with the following variables:

-#### Client
+#### Frontend
 ```
 VITE_BASE_URL=http://localhost:5000/api
 VITE_GOOGLE_MAPS_API_KEY=your_google_maps_api_key
 ```

-#### Server
+#### Backend
 ```
 PORT=4000
 DB_CONNECT=mongodb://localhost:27017/your-database